raedbsili1991/SixBars_Mechanism_Optimization/README.md

 ![](media/metrics.png)

-Different optimization runs have been performed, and the optimizer converged to the same optimum in each trial:
+Different optimization runs have been performed, and the optimizer converged after 100 generations to the same optimum in each trial:
 ![](media/OptimisationResidual.png)

 The optimization process took around six days to converge to the global optimum, when running the computations on a Dual AMD Opteron computer server with a @3.2 GHz processor and 64 GB RAM.